 To obtain Nt,a,g(u)we first computed an estimate of the population size of the demographic group, defined by a and g, in Puerto Rico.
 Then for each day t we subtract the number of individuals receiving their first dose and any individual infected in the previous 3 months.

 We defined Yt,d,a,g(v) as the number of laboratory confirmed SARS-CoV-2 infections observed on day t for individuals of gender g and age group a, that were fully vaccinated with vaccine v (mRNA-1273, BNT162b2, or Ad26.COV2.S), d days previous to the positive test.
-We assumed these counts followed an over-dispersed Poisson distribution with expected rate defined by
+We assumed these counts followed an Poisson distribution with expected rate defined by

 EYt,d,a,g(v)=Nt,d,a,g(v) μa,g(t) expβa(v)(d).
 (2)